-As a side note, all the pictures on this particular blog are from me and my husband.
+As a side note, all the pictures on this particular blog post are from me and my husband.

 During my Senior year in high school, I had the opportunity to take a photography class during both semesters.
 I still remember taking the time to develop the black and white film in the dark room.
 That statement alone dates me, but I had a lot of fun in those classes and learned many new skills about taking photos.